victorqribeiro/fos/README.md

 ### fos-icon

 This is a icon.
 It's draggable by default.
 It moves on a grid of 8 x 8 pixels.
+*fixed* - Prevent the icon from bing dragged.

 ### fos-window